imaluengo/SMURFS-Superpixels/README.md

 # SMURFS
-## Superpixels from multi-scale refinement of super-regions
+## Superpixels from Multi-scale Refinement of Super-regions

 Python plug&play library version of SMURFS.
 Easy to try different functions & parameters of the algorithm with the `pysmurfs` library.